bru-stl/bru-stl.github.io/content/_index.md

     Subtitle: We're tired of waiting
 ---

-## It's time we had the bus system we deserve
+## It's time St Louis had the bus system we deserve
 We depend every day on it, and yet we are still *constantly* left waiting.

 The solutions are straightforward to us: more buses, more bus drivers, more bus shelters.
 Unfortunately, people running local governments and transit agencies rarely use transit themselves, meaning our real problems are misunderstood and ignored.
 For instance: